musheeza018/website-1/content/en/flux/installation/bootstrap/bitbucket-server-and-data-center.md

 ---
 title: BitBucket Server and Data Center
 linkTitle: BitBucket Server and Data Center
-description: "How to bootstrap Flux with BitBucket"
+description: "How to bootstrap Flux with BitBucket Server and Data Center"
 weight: 40
 ---